andrejz/Projects/Classes/README.md

 **Done** Movie Store – Manage video rentals and controls when videos are checked out, due to return, overdue fees and for added complexity create a summary of those accounts which are overdue for contact.

-**Airline / Hotel Reservation System** – Create a reservation system which books airline seats or hotel rooms.
+**Done** Airline / Hotel Reservation System** – Create a reservation system which books airline seats or hotel rooms.
 It charges various rates for particular sections of the plane or hotel.
 Example, first class is going to cost more than coach.
 Hotel rooms have penthouse suites which cost more.
 Keep track of when rooms will be available and can be scheduled.

 **Student Grade Book Application** – Keep track of students (with a student class that has their name, average, and scores) in a class and their grades.
 Assign their scores on tests and assignments to the students and figure out their average and grade for the class.
 For added complexity put the students on a bell curve.